Hennepin Probate / Mental Health Court

 Mental Health Court handles the legal process involving the civil commitment of people to treatment centers based on allegations of mental illness, developmental disability, chemical dependency, and referrals from Criminal Court.

-The Probate Division will implement a new web-based application that puts users in control of managing their digital exhibits beginning March 13, 2023.
-The Minnesota Digital Exhibit System (MNDES) provides a secure tool for users to upload digital exhibits and then access and review them without visiting a courthouse or relying on court staff.
+The Minnesota Digital Exhibit System (MNDES) is a way to share digital exhibits with the court and parties in a case without the need for physical copies in.
 This will not replace the use of Electronic Medical Records Submission Portal (EMRS) for Civil Commitment cases.

-For additional information and access to MNDES, please visit the Exhibit and Evidence Help Topic.
+For additional information and access to MNDES, please visit the Exhibits and Evidence Help Topic.

 Roster of Qualified Examiners of the Psychological/Psychiatric Examiner Services Program